by Tom Lang

-The one maintenance step that is almost always missed is water testing.
+The one maintenance step that is almost always missed is regular water testing.

 New clients will often say, “that’s what I have you for!”
 And we respond that levels of Alkalinity and Calcium necessary for coral survival are usually depleted within a few days after our service visits and waiting to supplement these minerals until our next service visit can be very stressful for your corals.
 Coral reefs are naturally stable environments and sudden swings in chemistry are just not handled well by many desirable corals.
 We totally understand that paying us to come out weekly just to test and dose basic Alkalinity and Calcium is prohibitive for most budgets and this is why we recommend our reef aquarium clients dose Alkalinity and Calcium daily in between our visits.

 This may sound daunting, but if you think about it, you’re feeding your fish every day anyway and you’ll just need to add one more routine that takes less than a minute a day that will keep your corals alive and thriving.
 And if you skip a day or even two, it’s still better than not dosing at all.

 When we visit all of our reef aquarium clients, we test Alkalinity, Calcium, Nitrate and Phosphate levels every time.
 We also test Magnesium levels every so often (it usually doesn’t change much) and we record these results in your client file.